Lansdown Crescent, Bath: Architecture

 The crescent, which is a grade I listed building, comprises 20 houses, each originally having four floors together with a basement and sub-basement levels below ground.
 Servants did not sleep in the basements.
 It is arranged as a concave crescent, and is flanked by Lansdown Place West and Lansdown Place East, both convex crescents and grade II listed buildings in their own right.

 The two central houses, numbers 10 and 11, have a paired entrance with four Tuscan columns with a cornice and frieze above them.
 The central point between the windows of the first floor has a blind niche.

-There is also an archway connecting 20, Lansdown Crescent and 1, Lansdown Place West, which is a Grade I listed structure, and which is thought to date from the time that William Beckford owned both properties.
-Beckford bought a house in The Crescent in 1822, eventually buying a further two houses in the crescent to form his residence.
+The archway connecting 20, Lansdown Crescent and 1, Lansdown Place West, which is a Grade I listed structure dates from William Beckford's ownership of both properties.
+Beckford bought the house at the west end of the Crescent in 1822 after selling Fonthill abbey.
+He later bought the house opposite on the corner, 20 Landsdown Crescent West, linking the two with a bridge by the architect John Lowder jnr. to form his residence.
 Having acquired all the land between his home and the top of Lansdown Hill, north of the city centre, he created a garden over half a mile in length and built Beckford's Tower at the top.